 - Underpin protection will apply to LGPS members who meet the revised qualifying criteria, principally that they were active in the scheme on 31st March 2012 and subsequently had membership of the career average scheme without a continuous break in service of more than five years. - The period of protection will apply from 1st April 2014 to 31st March 2022 but will cease earlier where a member leaves active membership or reaches their final salary scheme normal retirement age (normally 65) before 31st March 2022. - Where a member stays in active membership beyond 31st March 2022, the comparison of their benefits will be based on their final salary when they leave the LGPS, or when they reach their final salary scheme normal retirement age, if earlier. - Underpin protection will apply to qualifying members who leave active membership of the LGPS with an immediate or deferred entitlement to a pension. - A 'two stage process' will apply for assessing the underpin so that, where there is a gap between a member's last day of active membership and the date they take their pension, members can be assured they are getting the higher benefit. - Scheme regulations giving effect to the above changes will be retrospective to 1st April 2014.

-The government's intention is that new regulations will come into force on 1st April 2023.
-The additional liability included within this note assumes the underpin covers all members who were actively participating in the Scheme on 1st April 2012.
+It is the Government's intention that new Regulations will come into force on 1st October 2023.
+The liability included within this note assumes the underpin covers all members who were actively participal Scheme on 1st April 2012.